-How to configure your App Service application to use Twitter login
+Configure your App Service app to use Twitter login

-This topic shows you how to configure Azure App Service to use Twitter as an authentication provider.
+This article shows how to configure Azure App Service to use Twitter as an authentication provider.

-To complete the procedure in this topic, you must have a Twitter account that has a verified email address and phone number.
+To complete the procedure in this article, you need a Twitter account that has a verified email address and phone number.
 To create a new Twitter account, go to twitter.com.

-Log on to the Azure portal, and navigate to your application.
+Sign in to the Azure portal and go to your application.
 Copy your URL.
-You will use this to configure your Twitter app.
+You'll use it to configure your Twitter app.

-Navigate to the Twitter Developers website, sign in with your Twitter account credentials, and click Create New App.
+Go to the Twitter Developers website, sign in with your Twitter account credentials, and select Create New App.

-Type in the Name and a Description for your new app.
-Paste in your application's URL for the Website value.
-Then, for the Callback URL, paste the Callback URL you copied earlier.
-This is your Mobile App gateway appended with the path, /.auth/login/twitter/callback.
-For example,
+Enter a Name and a Description for your new app.
+Paste your application's URL into the Website field.
+In the Callback URL field, enter the URL of your App Service app and append the path

 https://contoso.azurewebsites.net/.auth/login/twitter/callback.
-Make sure that you are using the HTTPS scheme.
+Make sure to use the HTTPS scheme.

-At the bottom the page, read and accept the terms.
-Then click Create your Twitter application.
-This registers the app displays the application details.
+At the bottom of the page, read and accept the terms.
+Select Create your Twitter application.
+The application details are displayed.

-Click the Settings tab, check Allow this application to be used to sign in with Twitter, then click Update Settings.
+Select the Settings tab, check Allow this application to be used to sign in with Twitter, and then select Update Settings.

 The consumer secret is an important security credential.
 Do not share this secret with anyone or distribute it with your app.

-By default, App Service provides authentication but does not restrict authorized access to your site content and APIs.
+By default, App Service provides authentication but doesn't restrict authorized access to your site content and APIs.
 You must authorize users in your app code.

 (Optional) To restrict access to your site to only users authenticated by Twitter, set Action to take when request is not authenticated to Twitter.
-This requires that all requests be authenticated, and all unauthenticated requests are redirected to Twitter for authentication.
+When you set this functionality, your app requires all requests to be authenticated.
+It also redirects all unauthenticated requests to Twitter for authentication.

-Restricting access in this way applies to all calls to your app, which may not be desirable for apps wanting a publicly available home page, as in many single-page applications.
-For such applications, Allow anonymous requests (no action) may be preferred, with the app manually starting login itself, as described here.
+Restricting access in this way applies to all calls to your app, which might not be desirable for apps that have a publicly available home page, as in many single-page applications.
+For such applications, Allow anonymous requests (no action) might be preferred so that the app manually starts authentication itself.
+For more information, see Authentication flow.